Hello and welcome to my blog,

 I had nothing to say about this happening, but I did have a say in the attitude I would choose to deal with it.
 People go to different places to deal with suffering.
 Some choose self-pity and regret, some get bitter and blame God, and some respond in pride and a “I can handle it” attitude.
 But I learned that suffering can be something beautiful, a gift even, producing a depth of character.
 God chooses the broken, the lowly and the humble.
 He can take something that was bad, and use it for our good if we choose to yield to Him, to surrender to Him and to believe in Him.
 He can only bring something beautiful out of that which has been broken.
 (Check out these scriptures: Ps.34:18/Prov.29:23/Is.57:15,66:2/Mat.23:10/1Cor.1:28/Jam.4:10/1Pet.5:5)

 Even if I could, I would never take back my accident.
 It has changed my life, made me a bigger person and taught me so many things.
 I will never look at someone in a wheelchair the same way, I now see the immense amount of patience it takes and they deserve respect.

 I do not know the things you have gone through my friend, but I assure you, no matter what has been, God can redeem it, so that what will be, will be great.
+Remember, you may have not chosen to be in your current situation, but you CAN choose the attitude that will redeem your situation.
 There is a story that is waiting for a pen to write it.
 A story of hope and promise.
-A story that could change the lives of others and not just be just another book on a shelf collecting dust.
+A story that could change the lives of others and not just be another book on a shelf collecting dust.
 Dare to dream.
 Dare to live.
 Start to write.
+Start to dance.